wangjingke/madresGPSdecryption/README.md

 # madresGpsDecryption
-This repository hosts the javascript tool used to decrypt the GPS readings from the USC MADRES study
+This repository hosts the page using javascript tool used to decrypt the GPS readings from the USC MADRES study